-If you are seriously injured in a car accident, emergency services will probably come to the scene and take you to the closest hospital, where you will receive all the medical care you need.
-But what about seemingly minor car accidents, where there is no immediate pain or noticeable discomfort?
+If you're injured in a car accident, emergency services might come to the scene and take you to the closest hospital for treatment.
+But what about seemingly minor car accidents, where there's little or no immediate pain or noticeable discomfort?

-Many times, people involved in car accidents don't even know they have been injured.
 One reason for this is that your body responds to pain signals and the stress of the accident by producing morphine-like hormones called endorphins.
 Endorphins (and adrenaline) mask the pain until your body and mind have had time to recover from the stress of the accident.
-(Learn more about car accident injuries that don't show up right away.)
+Learn more about car accident injuries that don't show up right away.

-So, the lesson is this: whenever you feel symptoms of injury after a car accident -- pain, numbness, dizziness, not feeling like yourself, whatever it is -- get medical care.
+So, whenever you feel symptoms of injury after a car accident, get medical care.
 Don't assume that your injuries will clear up on their own or that the pain is just a passing thing.
 Do the safe thing and get checked out.

-After a car accident, if your doctor diagnoses an injury and begins treatment, continue the course of treatment until your doctor releases you from it.
+If your doctor diagnoses an injury and begins a course of treatment, continue the course of treatment until your doctor releases you from it.
 That includes following up with referrals to specialists, attending any diagnostic examinations, filling any prescriptions, and performing any recommended at-home rehabilitation.

-If you're being treated for injuries stemming from a car accident, ask your doctor or other health care provider for copies of your medical records.
+If you're being treated for injuries stemming from a car accident, ask your doctor or other health care provider for copies of your medical records and bills.
 Read them over carefully, paying attention to the description of your car accident, your medical history, and anything else: